sharansahu/PrivSynth/README.md

 The app provides a user-friendly interface for setting up the DPWGAN, including the definition of generator and discriminator models, as well as configuring the noise function and other training parameters.

+## Model

+This model is largely an implementation of the [Differentially Private Generative Adversarial Network model](https://arxiv.org/abs/1802.06739) from Xie, Lin, Wang, Wang, and Zhou (2018).

 ### Setting Up the DPWGAN
 1. **Define the Generator and Discriminator Models**: PrivSynth allows for the customization of these models.
 Users can select different layers, activation functions, and other architectural details.